src47/src47.github.io/index.md

 #### Studying Heart Ultrasounds via Unsupervised Learning <a href="Papers/SPIE2017.pdf">[PDF]</a> (2016)

+The most important feature in predicting heart disease from cardiac ultrasound videos is the ejection fraction (EF), a metric that quantifies the amount of blood in the heart that is "pumped" during one cardiac cycle.
+A good estimate of this quantity is the difference in volume between the left-ventricle of the heart when it is fully expanded (end-diastole) and when it is fully contracted (end-systole).
+Our work, therefore, focused on the problem of automatically select frames corresponding to end-systole and end-diastole from 30 second ultrasound videos.

 <img src="images/CardiacUltrasound.png" width="750"/>

+We unrolled the video into a large matrix with dimensions (N, m) and applied Rank-2 non-negative matrix factorization (Rank-2 NMF).
+Note, here N is the number of frames in the video and m is the number of pixels in each image.
+Interestingly, we found that Rank-2 NMF, applied to cardiac-ultrasounds, generates end-members (similar to eigenimages) that very closely resemble end-systole and end-diastole.
+The image above, for example, shows a comparison between the real end-systole (ES) frame and the NMF generated frame.
+Thus using the NMF generated end-systole and end-diastole frames we were able to accurately estimate the ejection fraction.

+Please check out our paper for further information.

+Paper: "Machine learning for cardiac ultrasound time series data." <a href="Papers/SPIE2017.pdf">[PDF]</a>

 Collaborators: Geoffrey Iyer, Nuoyu Li, Xiaochuan Xu, Ruohan Zhan, Rafael Llerena, Jesse Yen